 If the Law Firm has previously represented you, including curative work necessary for the closing of this Transaction, that representation does not carry forward to the closing of this Transaction, and you are advised to have all documents for this Transaction reviewed by attorneys that are not affiliated with the Law Firm or Title Company.
 The Law Firm may be engaged by the Lender to prepare loan documents as a part of this Transaction.
 If so, the Law Firm represented only the lender in the preparation of the loan documents.

 - Expect, on average, a 3-4 hour delay after closing before the transaction is funded and finalized.
 For this reason, schedule the closing for early in the day if you hope to get the keys and possession of the property the same day.

 - When you, your lender and the seller are ready to close, call the title company to schedule a closing date and time.
 We will not schedule the closing until you let us know that you are ready.

-- If the property you are selling was your primary residence for 2 out of the last 5 years (and not used for business purposes), you will probably not have to pay any income or capital gains tax on the sale of the property.
+- If the property you are selling was your primary residence for two out of the last five years (and not used for business purposes), you will probably not have to pay any income or capital gains tax on the sale of the property.